Read your ROI report

 The ROI report tells you, in dollars, what your garden has produced.
 It’s at the bottom of /my-garden/ and updates every time you log a harvest.

-• Current shop price — daily supermarket scraper (Woolworths, Coles, Aldi, IGA average).
+- Current shop price, daily supermarket price collector (Woolworths, Coles, Aldi, IGA average).

 What the three KPIs mean